OpenDSA/OpenDSA/RST/en/List/Freelist.rst

 The ``new`` operator is relatively expensive to use.
 Garbage collection is also expensive.
-If you want to know why, Chapter :chap:`Memory Management` discusses how general-purpose memory managers are implemented.
+A :chap:`memory manager <memory manager> <Memory Management>` handles general-purpose memory requests.
-The expense comes from the fact that free-store routines must be capable of handling requests to and from free store with no particular pattern, as well as memory requests of vastly different sizes.
+The expense comes from the fact that :term:`free store` routines must be capable of handling requests to and from free store with no particular pattern, as well as memory requests of vastly different sizes.
 This, combined with unpredictable freeing of space by the garbage collector, makes them inefficient compared to what might be implemented for more controlled patterns of memory access.

-List nodes are created and deleted in a linked list implementation in a way that allows the ``Link`` class programmer to provide simple but efficient memory management routines.
+List nodes are created and deleted in a :term:`linked list` implementation in a way that allows the ``Link`` class programmer to provide simple but efficient memory management routines.
 Instead of making repeated calls to ``new``, the ``Link`` class can handle its own :term:`freelist`.